dinushka114/DB_PROJECT_ECOM/README.md

 > **Note:** All the implementations done according to the assignment criterias and guidlines.

-## ⚙️ Features
+## ⭐ Features

-- **Buyer Interface**: A user-friendly web interface where buyers can browse and shop for Ayurvedic/Herbal medicines and supplements uploaded by sellers.
+- 👥 **Buyer Interface**: A user-friendly web interface where buyers can browse and shop for Ayurvedic/Herbal medicines and supplements uploaded by sellers.

-- **Seller Management**: Sellers can add, update, and delete items available for purchase on the platform.
+- 🛒 **Seller Management**: Sellers can add, update, and delete items available for purchase on the platform.

-- **Search and Purchase**: Buyers can search for specific items and make purchases.
+- 🔍 **Search and Purchase**: Buyers can search for specific items and make purchases.

-- **Multiple Item Purchase**: Buyers can purchase multiple items in a single order.
+- 🛍️ **Multiple Item Purchase**: Buyers can purchase multiple items in a single order.

-- **Order Verification**: Administrators can manually verify orders and confirm them.
+- 👩‍💼 **Order Verification**: Administrators can manually verify orders and confirm them.

-- **Delivery Options**: Buyers can select delivery options, and the platform will send requests to a third-party delivery service (e.g., DHL).
+- 🚚 **Delivery Options**: Buyers can select delivery options, and the platform will send requests to a third-party delivery service (e.g., DHL).

-- **Commission Charging**: A commission will be charged for each purchase, including payment service fees, serving as the main revenue source for the platform.
+- 💰 **Commission Charging**: A commission will be charged for each purchase, including payment service fees, serving as the main revenue source for the platform.

-- **Payment Integration**: Buyers can make payments using credit cards or PayPal/Payhere-like payment integration services.
+- 💳 **Payment Integration**: Buyers can make payments using credit cards or PayPal/Payhere-like payment integration services.
 The system can connect to a payment gateway for credit card transactions, requiring credit card number, amount, CVC number, and cardholder's name.

-- **Confirmation Notifications**: Users receive confirmation of their purchase via SMS and email once the payment is made.
+- 💌 **Confirmation Notifications**: Users receive confirmation of their purchase via SMS and email once the payment is made.

-- **Order Tracking**: Buyers can track the status of their orders, including pending, confirmed, dispatched, or delivered.
+- 📦 **Order Tracking**: Buyers can track the status of their orders, including pending, confirmed, dispatched, or delivered.

-- **Supplier and Product Reviews**: Users can review and rate suppliers as well as individual products.
+- ⭐ **Supplier and Product Reviews**: Users can review and rate suppliers as well as individual products.

-## Technologies Used
+## 💻 Technologies Used

 The system is implemented using the following technologies:

-- Backend: RESTful web services implemented using technology of choice (e.g., Node.js, Java, Python).
+- 💾 **Backend**: RESTful web services implemented using technology of choice (e.g., Node.js, Java, Python).

-- Middleware: WSO2 Enterprise Integrator (ESB) or Microservices architecture with Docker and Kubernetes.
+- 🌐 **Middleware**: WSO2 Enterprise Integrator (ESB) or Microservices architecture with Docker and Kubernetes.

-- Asynchronous Web Client: Developed using a JavaScript framework that supports asynchronous programming (e.g., Angular, React) or regular jQuery + AJAX.
+- 🌐 **Asynchronous Web Client**: Developed using a JavaScript framework that supports asynchronous programming (e.g., Angular, React) or regular jQuery + AJAX.

-- Security/Authentication: Appropriate mechanisms are used to uniquely identify and authenticate users, with three roles defined: buyer, seller, and administrator.
+- 🔒 **Security/Authentication**: Appropriate mechanisms are used to uniquely identify and authenticate users, with three roles defined: buyer, seller, and administrator.

-## Getting Started
+## 🚀 Getting Started

 To set up and run the Ayurvedic/Herbal Collaborative Shopping Platform locally, follow these steps:

-1. Clone the repository.
+1. 📥 Clone the repository.

-2. Install the necessary dependencies for the backend and frontend components.
+2. ⚙️ Install the necessary dependencies for the backend and frontend components.

-3. Configure the database connection and third-party service integrations.
+3. 🔧 Configure the database connection and third-party service integrations.

-4. Build and run the backend server.
+4. ▶️ Build and run the backend server.

-5. Start the frontend web client.
+5. 🌐 Start the frontend web client.

-6. Access the platform in your web browser.
+6. 🌍 Access the platform in your web browser.

 Please refer to the individual component's documentation for detailed instructions on setup and configuration.

-## Contributing
+## 🤝 Contributing

 Contributions to the Ayurvedic/Herbal Collaborative Shopping Platform are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
+## 📝 License

-The Ayurvedic/Herbal Collaborative Shopping Platform is licensed under the [MIT License](LICENSE).
+The Ayurvedic/Herbal Collaborative Shopping Platform is licensed under the [MIT

-## Contact

-If you have any questions or need further assistance, please contact us at [email protected]

-Enjoy shopping for Ayurvedic/Herbal medicines and supplements on our platform!